Kazi Sabyasachi

 Sabyasachi came to fame in the 1960s and '70s as a reciter.
 In 1966, he became the first to record the recitation of Bidrohi, a poem by Kazi Nazrul Islam.

 Early life and family

-Sabyasachi was the eldest surviving son of one of the most prolific Bengali poets of the 20th century Kazi Nazrul Islam.
+Sabyasachi was born on 9 October 1928 to Kazi Nazrul Islam and Pramila Devi.
 His family traced their origins to the Burdwan district in West Bengal.
+Sabyasachi had three brothers, Krishna Mohammad, Arindam Khaled Bulbul, and Kazi Aniruddha (d.
+1974).
+Sabyasachi was married to Uma Kazi (d.
+2020).
+Together they had two daughters, Khilkhil Kazi and Mistee Kazi, and, a son, Babul Kazi (d.
+2025).